michel1991/ocp-java-11/exceptions/README.md

 You can create custom checked, unchecked exceptions, and even errors.
 The default constructor is used if one is not supplied.
 There is no requirement to implement any specific methods.

+# Which of the following exceptions need to be handled or declared in the method in which they are thrown?
+(Choose all that apply.)
+* A. FileNotFoundException
+* B. MissingResourceException
+* C. NumberFormatException
+* D. ParseException
+* E. AssertionError
+* F. SQLException
+* G. None of the above

+Checked exceptions include any class that inherits Exception, but not RuntimeException, while unchecked exceptions include any class that inherits RuntimeException or (less commonly) Error.
+Both ParseException and SQLException extend Exception, while FileNotFoundException extends IOException, which in turn extends Exception.